alavifazel/dotvim/README.md

 This is my optimal Vim config.
+Some of the main configs are as follows:

+* d/dd doesn't cut the text; it deletes it (to cut, use Visual Mode + x)
+* Vim won't uses it's own buffer; it'll use systems clipboard.
+So cutting/pasting stuff from Vim to other apps and vice versa will be convenient.
+* F9 runs and shows the output of the Python script currently opened by Vim.
+* No toolbar on GVim.
+* NERDTree automatically opens on Vim startup.

 For more info, see the commented lines at the beginning of the *vimrc* file.

 ## Installation
 If you're using Linux/Mac and you have git installed, run the *installer.sh*.
 It will install Vundle for you and **overwrites** your vim config with this one.
 If you're using Windows, manually install Vundle and replace your vimrc file with the one in this repo.